-Veg on the Edge are a group of local volunteers working together to create opportunities for community food growing in Saltaire, Shipley (UNESCO World Heritage Site).
+Veg on the Edge are a group of local volunteers working together to create opportunities for community food growing in Saltaire, West Yorkshire (UNESCO World Heritage Site).
 Anyone can take part, pick produce, or simply enjoy our attractive public sites.

 What we do